Alex Stepanovich

-Aleksandar Stepanovich (/stɛˈpɑːnoʊ-vɪtʃ/ steh-PAHN-o-vitch; born September 25, 1981) is a former American football center.
-He was drafted by the Arizona Cardinals in the fourth round of the 2004 NFL Draft.
-He played college football at Ohio State.
+Aleksandar Stepanovich (/stɛˈpɑːnoʊ-vɪtʃ/ steh-PAHN-o-vitch; born September 25, 1981) is an American former professional football player who was a center in the National Football League (NFL).
+He was selected by the Arizona Cardinals in the fourth round of the 2004 NFL draft.
+He played college football for the Ohio State Buckeyes.
 Stepanovich has also played for the Cincinnati Bengals, Atlanta Falcons, and Pittsburgh Steelers.

-Early years
+Early life

 In 2000, Stepanovich graduated from Berea High School in Berea, Ohio.
+A gifted athlete who's drive made him one of the best offensive lineman in the country during his junior and senior years, Stepanovich made numerous All-American teams along with being well decorated with numerous awards as a high school football player.
 He was also an accomplished wrestler in high school, winning the heavyweight state championship in 2000 and runner-up in 1999.
-Nationally ranked wrestler throughout high school, multiple MVP's in national and state tourneys along with two Pioneer Conference MVP's.
+He was a nationally ranked wrestler throughout high school, with multiple MVP's in national and state tournaments, along with two Pioneer Conference MVP's.
+He was also known for his generosity to helping the youth in his area.
+Stepanovich's legacy will be forever etched in Ohio with multiple Life Achievement awards for sports and giving back to his community.
+In Oct.
+2023 the Ohio Chapter of the National Wrestling Hall of Fame inducted Stepanovich into the National Wrestling Hall of Fame in Stillwater, Oklahoma as its unanimous selection as its "Outstanding American".

-One of the best OL in the country during his junior and senior years, made numerous All-American teams along with being well decorated with numerous awards throughout his career.

 College career

-Well respected amongst his teammates, known for his work ethic and toughness, regarded as one of the top centers in college football during 2001 and 2002 at The Ohio State University, he shifted to guard in his senior campaign and started 26 games during his college football career.
-All-Big Ten and All-American performer.
-4 year lettermen while at OSU, his career culminated with a Buckeye tree being planted in his honor in Buckeye Grove joining all other first-team All-Americans at OSU.
+Well respected amongst his teammates, known for his work ethic and toughness, regarded as one of the top centers in college football during 2001 and 2002 at The Ohio State University, he shifted to guard in his senior campaign and started 26 games during his college football career and was an All-Big Ten and All-American performer.
+A four-year lettermen while at OSU, his career culminated with a Buckeye tree being planted in his honor in Buckeye Grove joining all other first-team All-Americans at OSU.

 Professional career

 Arizona Cardinals

-The Cardinals selected him in the fourth round of the 2004 NFL Draft and Stepanovich moved into the starting lineup.
-He started every game for the Cardinals in 2004 without missing a single offensive snap and made several All-Rookie teams, along with being the 1st rookie center in franchise history to start all 16 games..
+The Cardinals selected him in the fourth round of the 2004 NFL draft and Stepanovich moved into the starting lineup.
+He started every game for the Cardinals in 2004 without missing a single offensive snap and made several All-Rookie teams, along with being the first rookie center in franchise history to start all 16 games.
 He continued as a starter for much of 2005 and 2006 before going on injured reserve.

 The Cardinals elected not to tender him an offer for 2007, making him an unrestricted free agent.